Please Note: Shipping delays may occur with enhanced safety protocols due to COVID-19.

 Every order is securely wrapped in layers of recycled, corrugated cardboard and nestled into a sturdy gift box with tissue paper and ribbon.
 Your package is then shipped in a padded mailer or padded shipping box.

-We use recyclable and repurposed shipping materials whenever possible.
+To be environmentally friendly, I use recyclable and repurposed shipping materials whenever possible.

 Do you accept returns or exchanges?